 Item Company Proposals Board Vote Recommendation Page 1.
 Election of nine Directors FOR each director nominee 13 2.
-Approval of a non-binding advisory resolution to approve the Company's executive compensation program FOR 34 3.
-Ratification of BDO USA, LLP as the Company's independent registered public accounting firm for the fiscal year ending February 28, 2018 FOR 65
+Approval, on a non-binding advisory basis, of the Company's executive compensation program FOR 34 3.
+Approval of the AZZ Inc. 2018 Employee Stock Purchase Plan FOR 68 4.
+Ratification of BDO USA, LLP as the Company's independent registered public accounting firm for the fiscal year ending February 28, 2019 FOR 74